Back to: Home

 The "There" report shows you the percentage difference between planned time and done time.

-When you go to a project and look on the Attendance menu, you may not see the "There" report listed.
-If not:
+• When you go to a project and look on the Attendance menu, you may not see the "There" report listed.

-• It means your org hasn't turned on the planned times feature yet.
+• If not, it means your org hasn't turned on "Show planned times" yet.

 To learn more:

-3. Once it opens, you'll see lines representing the "there" time percent of everyone in this project, over the last 90 days.
+3. Once it opens, you'll see lines representing the "there" time percent of everyone in the project, over the last 90 days.

 4. And finally, when you hover your mouse over each line, you'll see additional details.
 Like who that line's for, and how high their "there" time is, as a percent.